SFDO-Tooling/Snowfakery/docs/index.md

 `examples/datasets/addresses.csv`

-Note that the column numbers come from the first row.
+Note that the column names come from the first row.

 Here is how we can use those rows: